top of page

 Otur, Ali.
 Otursana, Ali, konuşalım.

 Sit down, Ali.
-Why don’t you sit down, Ali, and tell me all about your problem?
+Why don’t you sit down, Ali, let's talk?

 5) Plural/Polite Pleading Form: [siz/-sanıza]